joelparkerhenderson/causal-analysis-based-on-system-theory/README.md

 <dt>Safety culture</dt>
 <dd>The values and assumptions in the industry and organization used to make safety-related decisions.
 Examples include culture of risk acceptance, culture of denial, culture of compliance, culture of documentatio, culture of swagger, such as values and deep cultural assumptions, organizational rules/policies/practices, and surface level cultural artifacts.</dd>

+<dt>Hindsight bias</dt>
+<dd>Hindsight bias is a psychological phenomenon whereby people convince themselves after an event that they could/should have predicted the event.</dd>

 </dl>